EricSchuMa/ExtendedNetwork/Evaluation/explanations-data-formats.md

 * tdict_start_idx..tdict_end_idx: the terminal value is in the terminal dictionary, so RNN should be able to predict.
 * unk_id: this means that pointer network CANNOT predict (not in dict, not in attention window), AND phog predicted wrongly.
-* hog_id: this means that hog predicted correctly BUT pointer net failed completely.
+* hog_id: this means that PHOG predicted correctly BUT RNN and pointer net failed.
-* eof_idx: constant for the padding in preprocessing, just ignore
+* eof_idx: constant for the padding in preprocessing, just ignore.
 * attn_start_idx...attn_end_idx: token can be found in the attention windown, with _location_index_ := number of tokens to go back to get a previous copy of current token = (*value*-(attn_start_idx)+1).
     * Example: dic_value = 'TemplateSpec', i = 7 (node_idx), att_que {7} = [.., 'TemplateSpec', 'Simple', 'EmptY'].
         * We have location_index = 3 and <value> = 1005 (in code *value* = location_id).